francois2metz/node-spore/README.md

 Middleware in spore-node are inspired from [connect](http://github.com/senchalabs/connect) and [django](http://www.djangoproject.com/).

-With middleware you can handle authentification, special body serialization or handle some special case.
+With middleware you can handle authentication, special body serialization or handle some special case.
 Because in real life, most API sucks.

 Middleware is an object instance, all methods are optionnal.